Where To Find Oysters In Croatia: Mali Ston & Lim Bay

-Perhaps what puts a few people off eating oysters is because the actual process of eating one can be, well, a bit cumbersome.
+Perhaps what puts a few people off eating oysters is that the actual process of eating one can be a bit cumbersome.

 You basically just have to go for it because there really is no right or wrong way!
-It’s a total myth that you should just slide it down your throat and swallow it without chewing because that way, you’re totally bypassing your tastebuds, and you can’t taste anything!
+It’s a total myth that you should just slide it down your throat and swallow it without chewing because you’re bypassing your tastebuds, and you can’t taste anything!
 Chewing is a must!

-When you are served your oysters, you’ll have a small fork with them (or a toothpick), so you just need to move the oyster around a little to ensure it’s not still attached to the shell.
-That would be pretty embarrassing if you tried to eat it, and it didn’t budge!
+When you are served your oysters, you’ll have a small fork with them (or a toothpick), so you need to move the oyster around a little to ensure it’s not still attached to the shell.
+It would be uncomfortable if you tried to eat it, but it didn’t budge!

-From there, you just pick up the shell and tip it into your mouth!
+You pick up the shell from there and tip it into your mouth!
 You should chew a couple of times, but don’t over-chew it, and then swallow.

 Oh, and I like to add a squeeze of lemon and a dash of Tabasco sauce!

 The Different Types Of Oysters

 Croatian oysters are European oysters, but there are a few other types you’ll find on your travels worldwide.
 It really comes down to preference, but you only have to do a little research to find that many people much prefer the European type!

 The Best Spots To Try Oysters In Croatia